dmkgll/dmkgll/_posts/2022-08-18-sketch-for-tos-short-story.md

 *What the hell?* John thinks to himself. *How can you violate the terms of a Keurig machine?*

 He grabs his phone to check his email but he can't get in.
 It's not broken either. *TOS Violation.
 Your phone has been locked until the required steps are completed.
-Do you wish to continue?"
+Do you wish to continue?*

 *This is ridiculous,* says John aloud.
 He decides it's probably a software issue and that he is going to take a shower and head out to get coffee before going to the Apple store.